Bad memories serve an important purpose. They remind us of circumstances and situations that would we would rather not

 One way you can work on bad memories is to heal the negative emotions associated with the memory.

 Let’s go back to the previous example of feeling extremely embarrassed about a mistake made at work.
 You can work to take apart those feelings by scrutinizing them.
 “Alright, I felt embarrassed because I made this mistake.
 But is anyone still thinking about it?
 Do they still care that I made that mistake?
 Why do I need to keep going back to this memory and these feelings?”

 But, what about something more complicated?

 What if you had a bad childhood with abusive parents?
 Or other traumatic experiences?
 PTSD and mental illnesses are always on the table.
-But you might have luck lessening symptoms and intrusive thoughts by working through the emotions you have about your history with a certified mental health professional (click here to talk to one via BetterHelp.com).
+But you might have luck lessening symptoms and intrusive thoughts by working through the emotions you have about your history with a certified mental health professional (click here to talk to a therapist via BetterHelp.com).
 And yes, it’s likely to be difficult and ugly to go through, so don’t be surprised when it is.

 5. Shift your focus to non-emotional aspects of the memory.

 That connection between emotion and memory is a self-fulfilling loop.
 The more you dwell on the emotion, the stronger the memory is; the stronger the memory is, the more you dwell on the emotion.

 One method that might help you break that loop is to instead focus on other aspects of the memory that do not have emotion.
 And, if applicable, might have a positive connotation.

 Things you can think about may include where you lived at the time, pets you had, positive people you knew, or victories you might have experienced.

 Maybe you embarrassed yourself at that work meeting, but that was also the same week you decided to adopt a kitten that brought you happiness.